 Letters of Recommendation

-- One (1) letter of recommendation from a podiatric physician (should not be a family member)
+- Required: One letter of recommendation from a podiatric physician (should not be a family member)

 Methods of submitting letters of recommendation:

 - Electronic: Letters can be electronically submitted by the recommender to the application service or other services such as Interfolio or Virtual Evals.